lishaangral/flappy-bird-using-NEAT/README.md

 ### Contribution Guidelines:
 - Follow best practices for **code modularity and efficiency**.
 - Ensure **backward compatibility** with existing configurations.
 - Test your changes thoroughly before submitting a **pull request**.

-## License
-This project is licensed under the **MIT License**.
-See the LICENSE file for more details.

 ---